giordano-lucas/dex-cyclic-arbitrage/index.md

 Another possible improvement is to define a custom convolutional layer that can take advantage of the cyclic nature of the arbitrage.
 Circular convolution is be a step towards this direction.

 Finally, we should include other features (e.g. the 3 encodings of the tokens present in the cycle) to the model.
-However, this process is not as straightforward as it may seem.
-Indeed XXXXX
+We draw the attention of the reader on the fact that these extra features should not be added as input to the convolutional autoencoder.
+Indeed, there is not translation bias to exploit here.
+However, we can use them for the clustering or the profitability prediction.

 If we have time, we could also compare performance of the encoder with Fourier/Wavelet transform or Signature transform.